 Problem Possible Cause(s) Solution Cannot turn saw on in Bypass mode.
-The sequence for starting the saw in Bypass mode was not completed.
-Follow the steps for starting the saw in Bypass mode exactly.
+1. The sequence for starting the saw in Bypass mode was not completed.
+1. Follow the steps for starting the saw in Bypass mode exactly.
 The safety system has detected a system error and is displaying an error code on the LEDs.
-Consult the list of System Status Codes to determine the cause of the error and the corrective action.
+2. Consult the list of System Status Codes to determine the cause of the error and the corrective action.
 3. The Bypass key is not fully seated.
-Insert the Bypass key fully and ensure it turns a full 90 degrees.
+Insert the Bypass key fully and ensure it turns a full 90°.
 Cannot remove the brake cartridge.
-The cartridge key is still installed.
-Remove the cartridge key.
-The cartridge is bound up on the pivot pin and the positioning pin.
+1. The cartridge key is still installed.
+1. Remove the cartridge key.
+2. The cartridge is bound up on the pivot pin and the positioning pin.
 Wiggle the front and back of the cartridge until it is free, and then pull the cartridge off both pins evenly.
-The riving knife / blade guard clamp handle is in the way.
-Swing the clamp handle fully upward to clear the cartridge.
+3. The riving knife / blade guard clamp handle is in the way.
+3. Swing the clamp handle fully upward to clear the cartridge.
 4. The trunnion brace is in the way.
-Raise the blade elevation fully.
+4. Raise the blade elevation fully.
 Cannot install the brake cartridge.
 The holes in the cartridge shell are not aligned with the pivot pin and positioning pin.
 Make sure the mounting holes in the cartridge are aligned with the pivot and positioning pins.
 There is debris on the pivot or positioning pins, or in the cartridge mounting holes.
 Make sure the pins and mounting holes are clean and free of obstructions.
-The blade is interfering with the brake pawl.
+3. The blade is interfering with the brake pawl.
 Adjust the brake positioning bolt to move the cartridge mounting bracket away from the blade.
 Cannot remove the cartridge key.
-The cartridge key is not turned to the UNLOCKED position.
-Turn the key clockwise until it stops.
+1. The cartridge key is not turned to the UNLOCKED position.
+1. Turn the key clockwise until it stops.
 The shaft of the cartridge key is binding in the cartridge or on the cartridge mounting bracket.
 Try turning/removing the key while pressing upward or downward on the key or cartridge.
 Cannot install the cartridge key.
-The brake position is adjusted too far from the blade.
-Turn the brake positioning bolt clockwise until the closest point between the brake pawl and the blade is about 1/16" to 1/8".
 The key is not rotated properly to align with the keyhole in the cartridge.
 Rotate the key so that the handle is pointing directly toward the brake pawl.
-The shaft of the cartridge key is binding in the cartridge or on the cartridge bracket.
+2. The shaft of the cartridge key is binding in the cartridge or on the cartridge bracket.
 Try installing the key while pressing upward or downward on the key or cartridge.
 Cannot lower blade below the table.
 The lower elevation limit stop is not adjusted properly.
-Adjust lower elevation limit stop.
-Sawdust has accumulated within the trunnion assembly and underneath the lower elevation limit bolt.
-Locate the bottom of the lower elevation limit bolt and ensure that it is not hitting on sawdust when the blade elevation is lowered.
+1. Adjust lower elevation limit stop.
+2. Sawdust has accumulated within the trunnion assembly and underneath the lower elevation limit bolt.
+2. Locate the bottom of the lower elevation limit bolt and ensure that it is not hitting on sawdust when the blade elevation is lowered.